-13. As regards penalty against the appellant-1, I observe that the adjudicating authority has imposed penalty imposed penalty of Rs.10,42,785/- under Rule 15 of Cenvat Credit Rules 2004 for wrong availment of Cenvat credit and Rs.10,42,785/- under Rule 25 of Cenvat Credit Rules, 2002 for clearance of final products that were cleared by debit of duty from the inadmissible Credit.
+13. As regards penalty against the appellant-1, I observe that the adjudicating authority has imposed penalty imposed penalty of Rs.2,04,598/- under Rule 15 of Cenvat Credit Rules 2004 for wrong availment of Cenvat credit and Rs.2,04,598/- under Rule 25 of Cenvat Credit Rules, 2002 for clearance of final products that were cleared by debit of duty from the inadmissible Credit.
 Since the recovery/demand against the appellant-1 is not sustainable, the penalty imposed on the appellant-1 is also not sustainable in view of above discussion.
+Further, the appellant-1 has contended that the adjudicating authority has imposed penalty of Rs.2,04,598/- on their proprietor Shri Rajamjal Bhavarlal Shah for his active involvement in the case which is also not correct.
+In view of above discussion, the penalty on the proprietor is automatically become null and void.

-Since the case against appellant-1 fails, in view of above discussion, the 14. penalty imposed on appellant-2 and appellant-3 on the ground that they were played active and crucial role in receipt of goods/transportation of goods does not have any merit.
+14. Since the case against appellant-1 fails, in view of above discussion, the penalty imposed on appellant-2 on the ground that he played active and crucial role in receipt of goods/transportation of goods does not have any merit.
 Further, I observe that Rule 26 of Central Excise Rules, 2004 provides for penalty for certain offences by any person who acquire possession of, or is any concerned in transporting, removing, depositing, keeping, concealing, selling or purchasing or in any manner deals with, excisable goods which he knows or has reason to believe are liable to confiscation.
 As discussed above, the department has not countered the refusal to admit non receipt of the impugned goods by the appellant-1, therefore, no excisable goods are found liable to be confiscated.
-Further, the appellant-2 and appellant-3 were connected to receipt/ transportation of goods to appellant-1.
+Further, the appellant-2 was connected to receipt/ transportation of goods to appellant-1.
 Since, the impugned Cenvat credit is held to be availed correctly, no penalty is imposable on both of them.
-Thus, I set aside the penalty imposed on appellant-2 and appellant-3.
-115 migim
+Thus, I set aside the penalty imposed on appellant-2.

-In view of above discussion, I allow all the three appeals mentioned at para-15. above.
-All the three appeals stand disposed of accordingly.
+In view of above discussion, I allow both the appeals mentioned at para-15. above.
+The appeals stand disposed of accordingly.